wretched.computer

 For example, by using a column width of 2 bytes (making each row a single s16), he could quickly see the numbers alternated between just two values.
 Then, by switching to a column width of 6 (making each row an (x,y,z)(x,y,z) coordinate, he saw the 8 positions which resembled the telltale pattern of a cube (i.e. all possible (x,y,z)(x,y,z) combinations of those two values).

-After determining that the position data was at 0x120, he guessed that many of the other sections might be the other GCN vertex attributes: normal vectors, colors 1 and 2, and textures 1 through 8.
+After determining that the position data was at 0x120, he guessed that many of the other sections might be the other GCN vertex attributes in the order specified by GX: normal vectors, colors 1 and 2, and textures 1 through 8.
 Using a similar analysis to what we performed on the positions, he noted that the 0x160 section was likely color data, though it’s not immediately clear what format it’s in.
 Since the ASCII junk starts 12 bytes in, we can assume for now that there’s just 12 bytes of color data.

 Corresponding the offset values at 0xcc with the 12 GCN vertex components